 - A. Product Data: For each type of product indicated. - B. Shop Drawings: Show fabrication and installation details for signs. - 1.
 Show sign design should reflect the historic nature of the Lee Lofts and Building 1 - 2.
 Show sign mounting heights, locations of supplementary supports to be provided by others, and accessories. - 3.
 Provide message list, typestyles, graphic elements, including tactile characters and Braille, and layout for each sign. - C. Samples for Initial Selection: Manufacturer's color charts consisting of actual units or sections of units showing the full range of colors. - D. Samples for Verification: For each of the following products and for the full range of color, texture, and sign material indicated, of sizes indicated: - 1.
 Plaque Casting: 6 inches (150 mm) square including border. - 2.
 Dimensional Characters: Full-size Samples of each type of dimensional character letter, number, and graphic element. - 3.
-Aluminum: For each form, finish, and color, on 6-inch- (150-mm-) long sections of extrusions and squares of sheet at least 4 by 4 inches (100 by 100 mm). - E. Maintenance Date: For signs to include maintenance manuals. - F. Warranty: Special warranty specified in this section.

-1.5 SIGN SCHEDULE

-- 1. Exterior ADA Parking Signs: Provide and install pole mounted handicap sign with bottom of sign at 60 inches above grade.
-(1) Sign labeled "Van Accessible" and (1) designated as standard handicap parking.
+Aluminum: For each form, finish, and color, on 6-inch- (150-mm-) long sections of extrusions and squares of sheet at least 4 by 4 inches (100 by 100 mm). - E. Maintenance Date: For signs to include maintenance manuals. - F. Warranty: Special warranty specified in this section. - 1.5 SIGN SCHEDULE - 1.
+Exterior ADA Parking Signs: Provide and install pole mounted handicap sign with bottom of sign at 60 inches above grade.
+(1) Sign labeled "Van Accessible" and (2) designated as standard ADA accessible parking.
 Submit to Architect for approval.
-Coordinate locations with Architect. - 2.
+Coordinate locations with Architect.

+- 2. E.V.
+Parking Signage: Provide and install pole mounted sign with bottom of sign at 60 inches above grade.
+(1) Sign labeled "Electric Vehicle Parking Only".
+Submit to Architect for approval.
+Coordinate locations with Architect. - 3.
 Other Exterior Site Signage: Coordinate final numbering and location with architect.
-To include (but not limited to): Property Addresses, Community Space, Tenant Space numbers and hours; Dog Park Rules and Hours. - Interior Signage: Coordinate design, final numbering and locations with architect.
-To 3. include (but not limited to): Apartments; Leasing Office; Community Room; Restrooms: Mechanical and Electrical Rooms; Storage Rooms; Stairwells and Required Exits; Maintenance Rooms, Laundry, etc.
+To include (but not limited to): Property Address, Leasing office numbers and hours; Tenant Space entry doors & information. - 4.
+Interior Signage: Coordinate design, final numbering, and locations with architect.
+To include (but not limited to): Apartments, Leasing Office, Community Room, Restrooms, Mechanical and Electrical Rooms, Storage Rooms, Stairwells and Required Exits, Laundry, Food Pantry, Roof-Top Deck, Basement, etc. - 5.
+Historic Roof-Top Sign: Field Verify all existing conditions.
+Sign is to be relocated back to the site, restored, repainted and re-installed on top of the roof.
+Reference Sheet A5.3 for additional details. - Sign is currently being stored at H&S Rental & Services (ph: 325-245-7517) 818 Lake View Heros Drive, San Angelo, Texas, 76903 - Reference Section 01019: Special Provisions for Allowances.